bigbridge-nl/product-import/README.md

 ## Warning!

-This library has not been used except by its own tests.
+This is a new library.
+It has not been used except by its own tests.
 The chance you find a bug is big.
 Use it only for new projects and make sure to create a database backup before you start to experiment with it.
 I hope to change this status soon, but this is how it is.
 Let me know if you run into trouble, and I will help you as fast as I can -- Patrick van Bergen

 ## Important